Amy Thomas-Mellema | Executive Director

 Beyond her professional role, Courtney contributes to the HR community as Director of Workforce Readiness for the Association for Human Resource Management and as Program Coordinator for Forge Connections, a women’s networking group in West Michigan.
 She also serves on AEBetancourt’s Values Committee, reflecting her commitment to fostering people-centered cultures.

 Outside of work, Courtney values time with her husband and children, often camping in the warmer months or cheering on the Sparta hockey team from the ice rink in winter.
 With a personal connection to the importance of healthy eating, her family has experienced firsthand the transformative impact of food and lifestyle choices on overall well-being.
-She is honored to bring her passion for community health and organizational growth to the Revive & Thrive Project board.
+She is honored to bring her passion for community health and organizational growth to the Revive & Thrive board.